onierstrasz/nierstrasz.org/_pages/crest.md

 >
 > ...

+---

 Benjamin Nierstrasz (fourth cousin to both me and Emile, and also great great great grandson of Hendrik) has, however, adopted the dove as his letterhead.

+---

 These are all the samples of Nierstrasz coats-of-arms and their stories I have collected so far.

-Back to: Nierstrasz Family Web
-Last updated: 2002-09-25